davidaparicio/azur-tech-winter-25-ai-agents-tutorial/english/README.md

 **Important**: Never commit your API keys to the repository.
 The notebooks have been configured to use environment variables - make sure to fill in your own keys before running.

-### Image Assets

-Some notebooks reference image files for visualization:
-- `react_agent.png` - Diagram showing ReAct agent structure
-- `agent_workflow.png` - Diagram showing agent workflow

-These images should be placed in a location accessible to your notebooks, or you can update the paths in the notebook cells accordingly.

 ## 📖 Usage

 1. Start Jupyter Notebook:

 ```bash
 jupyter notebook
 ```

 2. Open the notebooks in order:

    - Start with `intro_langchain.ipynb` for LangChain basics
    - Then `intro_langgraph.ipynb` for LangGraph concepts
    - Finally `agents_meteo_calendrier.ipynb` for the complete agent example